HamStudy/hamstudy-hambook/general2023/content/Part 1. The Science/Chapter 4. Advanced Antenna Systems/section 4-3 Directional Antennas.md

 > **Key Information:** Forward gain, front-to-back ratio, and SWR bandwidth of a Yagi antenna can all be optimized by adjusting the physical length of the boom, the number of elements on the boom, and the spacing of each element along the boom. {{< link id="G9C10" >}}

 Computer modeling has revolutionized antenna design.
-Modern Yagis are optimized for specific goals:
-- **DX chasers** might choose maximum forward gain
-- **Contesters** often prefer wide bandwidth for frequency agility
-- **Those fighting noise** might optimize for front-to-back ratio
+Modern Yagis are optimized for specific goals—DX chasers might choose maximum forward gain, contesters often prefer wide bandwidth for frequency agility, and those fighting noise might optimize for front-to-back ratio.
 The good news?
 Even a basic three-element Yagi dramatically improves your signal compared to a dipole.

 #### Stacking: When One Antenna Isn't Enough

 Here's an interesting trick when you want more gain from your antenna system: You can combine multiple antennas together using a method called "stacking."
-While stacking works best with beam antennas like Yagis, the principle is simple—two antennas capture twice the signal of one.
+While stacking works best with compact antennas such as Yagis or folded dipoles, the principle is simple—two antennas capture twice the signal of one.

 The catch?
 They need proper spacing (typically 1/2 wavelength apart) and must be fed in phase.
 Get it right and you gain 3 dB—like doubling your transmitter power.
 Get it wrong and your signals cancel rather than combine.